zanetagebka/nua-screeners/README.md

 ### Nua Messaging

 Our engineering technical screener test.
 This is Rails application that need to be extended with additional functionality.
-You'll find details in [nua-messaging](https://github.com/webdoctorgroup/interview-screeners/tree/master/nua-messaging) directory in [README.md](https://github.com/webdoctorgroup/interview-screeners/tree/master/nua-messaging/README.md) file.
+You'll find details in [nua-messaging](https://github.com/webdoctorgroup/interview-screeners/tree/master/nua-messaging) directory.

 ### Sorting Excercise